REMOVE ARSENIC IN DRINKING WATER FROM YOUR WELL

 WATER TESTING & ANALYSIS

 Having a complete laboratory water test and analysis, including parameters that can negatively impact arsenic removal media, is critical to a well designed, safe water treatment system that will remove arsenic in well water. pH can significantly affect Arsenic media performance along with other competing ions such as Iron, Manganese, Hardness, Vanadium, Sulfate, Phosphate, Silica, Total Dissolved Solids, Suspended Solids and Hydrogen Sulfide.
-For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at https://h2ocare.com/publications/.
+For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on our published Arsenic removal article at https://h2ocare.com/publications/.

 WATER USAGE MONITORING